JBS USA: Animal welfare

-On December 2, 2010, JBS announced that it would use Arrowsight, a remote video auditing company, to monitor proper sanitation to prevent cross contamination during processing.
-They also use Arrowsight to monitor their live cattle for proper animal welfare practices.
-These programs have shown great success.

-In July 2018, undercover footage from a Kentucky supplier showed that workers were physically abusing pigs, and that the facility was still using gestation crates.
+On December 2, 2010, JBS announced that it would use Arrowsight, a remote video auditing company, to monitor proper sanitation to prevent cross contamination during processing, as well as to monitor their cattle for proper animal welfare practices.
+Despite this, in July 2018, undercover footage from a Kentucky supplier showed that workers were physically abusing pigs, and that the facility was still using gestation crates.

-In August 2024, the USDA found that JBS was using human-grade antibiotics in beef labelled as free from antibiotics.
+In August 2024, the USDA found that JBS was using human-grade antibiotics in beef labelled as free from antibiotics, contributing to the human antibiotic resistance crisis.

 Environmental standards

 In 2019, the Center for Biological Diversity and Food & Water Watch filed a lawsuit against JBS, claiming that it had been violating the Clean Water Act for five years by dumping toxic waste into a Colorado river.
-In 2020, JBS sought to dismiss the lawsuit, but was blocked by a federal district court.
+In 2020, JBS sought to dismiss the lawsuit, but was rejected by a federal district court.

-In March 2021, following evidence from investigative journalist Dom Phillips that linked JBS to illegal deforestation of the Amazon rainforest, JBS pledged to eliminate illegal deforestation from its supply chain by 2030 and reach net-zero greenhouse gas emissions by 2040.
-It was the first global meat company to make such a commitment.

-In March 2024, New York Attorney General Letitia James sued JBS USA for violating the state's general business laws on deceptive practices and false advertising, alleging that JBS initiated its "Net Zero by 2040" marketing campaign before even identifying its Scope 3 emissions arising from the full supply chain of meat production.
-At the 2023 Climate Week NYC event, JBS S.A.
-CEO Gilberto Tomazoni was questioned by New York Times reporter David Gelles over the Better Business Bureau's determination that JBS' net zero marketing was unsubstantiated, given that the company lacked specific planning to execute on its goal.
+In March 2021, following evidence from investigative journalist Dom Phillips that linked JBS to illegal deforestation of the Amazon rainforest, JBS pledged that it would take nine years to stop its illegal deforestation and 29 years to reach net-zero greenhouse gas emissions.
+It was the first global meat company to make such a claim.
+Despite this, in March 2024, New York Attorney General Letitia James sued JBS USA for violating the state's general business laws on deceptive practices and false advertising, alleging that JBS initiated its "Net Zero by 2040" marketing campaign before even identifying its Scope 3 emissions arising from the full supply chain of meat production.

 Food safety and quality

-On June 24, 2009, the USDA's Food Safety and Inspection Service announced that JBS Swift Beef Company recalled about 41280 lb of beef products that may have been contaminated with E. coli O157:H7.
+On June 24, 2009, the USDA's Food Safety and Inspection Service announced that JBS Swift Beef Company recalled about 41280 lb of beef products that were exposed to E. coli O157:H7 contamination.
 By June 30, the recall included over 421000 lb of beef.
-The products were packaged on April 21 and 22, 2009, and were shipped to distributors and retail establishments around the United States.

-On December 22, 2010, the Grain Inspection, Packers and Stockyards Administration assessed a $175,000 civil penalty against JBS/Swift for violations of the Packers and Stockyards Act for failing to disclose when missing Fat-O-Meat'er data prevented JBS from calculating the lean percentage of a particular pork carcass or carcasses in a seller's lot, and substituting an undisclosed lean value for carcasses with missing data when calculating carcass-merit payment at some processing plants.
+On December 22, 2010, the Grain Inspection, Packers and Stockyards Administration assessed a $175,000 civil penalty against JBS/Swift for violations of the Packers and Stockyards Act for failing to disclose when missing Fat-O-Meat'er data prevented JBS from calculating the lean percentage of a particular pork carcass or carcasses in a seller's lot, and artificially substituting an undisclosed lean value for carcasses with missing data when calculating carcass-merit payment at some processing plants.